FoldedLettuce/Discord-Reaction-Role-Bot/README.md

 10. Now repeat step 9, but for lines 67, 68, and 69.

-Made with ❤️ by Folded Lettuce
-		Fixed by (Another)Pillow
+Made with ❤️ by Folded Lettuce and Fixed by (Another)Pillow

 # Please contact me through the sources below if you have any issues/require help!